discostubee/gamestool/README.txt

 Boost
 x11 for OSX (linux is already visible) gtest (if building for testing apps)

+- Link external static libs in Eclipse
+You will sometimes need to link to some static libraries, and in an effort not to put specific paths in the eclipse project, the paths to these libraries you'll need to add symbolic links inside the follow directory:

+projects/shared/eclipse-(version)-(OSX or linux)/(boost or opengl)

 - for OSX, get X11
 You'll need to install X11 for OSX (google for it) first, then add the